 The Ecovillage in Currumbin is a living community that was conceived by a passionate group of friends in the late 1990s.
 The first home was completed in 2006.
-Today it is home to extensive wildlife, over 350 adults and 100 children, 65+ kangaroos and several small businesses.
+Today it is home to extensive wildlife, about 350 adults and 120 children, 65+ kangaroos and several small businesses.
 The active community enjoys events together in its community hall in the centre of the village.
 These include yoga, pilates, qigong, dancing, craft beer tasting, birthday parties and many other social events for residents and guests, managed and run by residents.
 Many residents report being now part of a large ‘extended’ family which comes with many unexpected and non-tangible benefits.
-While not community is ‘perfect’, Currumbin Ecovillage provides many insights into how a community can be more sustainable and operate for the benefit of the environment and human habitation.
+While no community is ‘perfect’, Currumbin Ecovillage provides many insights into how a community can be more sustainable and operate for the benefit of the environment and human habitation.
 It has been studied by a few universities and toured by over 9,000 people since 2005.

 The Ecovillage at Currumbin has won over 33 accolades for its design and leadership in sustainability – see the Awards page for more information.
 This makes it the most awarded residential estate in Australia.

-A cafe operates from the front of the village most days of the week and a large community centre contains a large award winning pool, bali huts, large kitchen, two halls, library and playground.
+Resident enjoy a community centre which contains a large award winning pool, bali huts, large kitchen, two halls, library and playground.
 The pool uses EnviroSwim technology making it cheap to run and safe to swim in.
 A Recreation Shed (games room) and Ball Court have also been added in recent years.

 The Old Dairy Community Centre was constructed from and old dairy that previously existed on the site.
 The Reduce/Reuse/Recycle (RRR) Centre was completed in 2016.
 The final studio homes are in planning stage inside the village centre.
 A central community garden is also planned.
 Most residents tend to their own gardens near their homes or in greenways with friends/neighbours.